Amazon’s Mechanical Turk: The First Three Weeks

 This is just a small sampling of what we’ve seen.
 We’ve also been watching some blogs created specifically to discuss the Mechanical Turk concept, including Turk Toiling, The Knight’s Tour, The Turk Lurker, and the Mechanical Turk Monitor.

-There are also a Mechanical Turk Photoblog, devoted to collecting interesting pictures found in the A9 Block View HITs, and some more cool picture here.
-There’s also a Screenshots forum (and lots of other interesting discussion) on the Turker Nation site, and a long thread of interesting pictures here.
+There are also a Mechanical Turk Photoblog, devoted to collecting interesting pictures found in the A9 Block View HITs.
+There’s also a Screenshots forum (and lots of other interesting discussion) on the Turker Nation site.
 After seeing these pictures It is clear that we will have to wrap some rules around what can and can’t be done with the content found inside of a Mechanical Turk HIT.
 This is one of those things that you learn as part of a beta test.

 Not last, and certainly not least, Turking.com describes itself as “a vast resource dedicated to helping earn you money through the Mechanical Turk service.”
 This site also includes a busy set of discussion forums.

 The word “turking” has already been coined to describe the act of working on a set of HITs.
 Let’s see how long it takes to get this new verb in to the Oxford English Dictionary!